Azure-Samples/cloud-services-dotnet-internal-load-balancer/README.md

 ## How to verify

-We can login to a VM within that Azure Virtual Network, then try access the Cloud Service by ILB's IP  with port 8080 to verify if the internal load balancer works fine or not.
+We can log on to a VM within that Azure Virtual Network, then try accessing the Cloud Service by ILB's IP  with port 8080 to verify if the internal load balancer works fine or not.